The Four Stages of the Graduated Approach Explained for Childminders

 How much CPD (Continual professional development) should you do?
 And what will your inspector expect to see if they visit?

 The only training you have to do is Safeguarding training as recommended by your Local Safeguarding Board and your Paediatric First Aid.
-However, if you want to grow and develop your practice CPD is a must, especially if you are aiming at trying to get an Outstanding grade.
+However, if you want to grow and develop your practice CPD is a must, especially if you are aiming at trying to get an decent grade.

 From the point of view of the EYFS there is no set amount of CPD hours that you have to do.
 What is more important and what your Inspector will be wanting to see is see what CPD you are choosing to do and why.